JAPN 2201 - Japanese IIA

-In addition, many useful online Japanese-learning sites, including online dictionary/translation sites are also available on the Internet – a list of useful Japanese learning web-links can be found under the ‘external web links’ tab on MyUni.
+In addition, many useful online Japanese-learning sites, including online learning tools/dictionary/translation sites are also available – a list of useful Japanese learning web-links can be found under the ‘external web links’ tab on MyUni.

-Online LearningThe couse will utilise several online learning resources via the MyUni platform and students will be given a practical session using such resources.
+Online LearningThe couse will utilise various online learning resources via the MyUni platform.

 Learning & Teaching Activities

 Learning & Teaching ModesJAPN2201 has one 2-hour online lecture and one 2-hour face-to-face tutorial every week.